 Wide-ranging, professional and innovative development work

-Research, Development and Innovation (RDI) activity at Turku University of Applied Sciences is a combination of students’ fresh, creative and innovative ideas, teachers’ top expertise and project professionals’ experience in national and international funding possibilities.
+Research, Development and Innovation (RDI) activity at Turku University of Applied Sciences (Turku UAS) is a combination of students’ creative ideas, teachers’ top expertise and project professionals’ vast experience in national and international funding possibilities.

 The development work is firmly based on the needs of customers and communities, and projects are executed in collaboration with working life.
-Projects utilise the multidisciplinary know-how of Turku University of Applied Sciences; innovations and new operating models are often created at the interface between different areas of expertise.
+Projects utilize the multidisciplinary know-how of Turku UAS; innovations and new operating models are often created at the interface between different areas of expertise.

-TUAS has nine Excellence Centers and over 30 different research groups that work to improve the welfare of the region.
-Strong regional, national and international partner networks support the development work of TUAS.
+Turku UAS has over 30 research groups that work to improve the welfare of the region.
+Strong regional, national and international partner networks support the development work of Turku UAS.

-Innovation activities at Turku University of Applied Sciences (TUAS) support the development of the region and provide added value.
-We serve to develop improved or entirely new products, services and operating metho
+Innovation activities at Turku University of Applied Sciences support the development of the region and provide added value.
+We serve to develop improved or entirely new products, services and operating methods.

 Students of Turku University of Applied Sciences are a creative and versatile resource for the RDI activities.
 Development projects are closely linked to teaching activities.
 Students’ active participation in the projects and research workshop learning environments guarantees the students to have the demanded skills needed in their field of work once they graduate.